|Office:||Level 1, Holland Centennial Commons|

 Dixie State University has been selected as a "Military Friendly School" by G.I.
 Jobs magazine, and is designated as member of the Servicemembers Opportunity College (SOC) Consortium.
 DSU offers Veteran Student Services through the Registrar’s Office, where the Veteran Student Services staff are honored to assist military members and entitled family members in using their education benefits.
 The Veterans Coordinator and the Registrar's Office staff are available to help students through the process of admissions, eligibility, registration and maximizing their benefits to pursue educational, professional, or vocational goals.

-The certification process for students who are eligible for Veteran Education Benefits involves DSU, the U.S. Department of Veterans Affairs (VA), component tuition assistance programs such as GoArmyEd, and the veteran.
+The certification process for students who are eligible for Veteran Education Benefits involves DSU, the U.S. Department of Veterans Affairs (VA).
+Tuition assistance through component programs such as GoArmyEd and the Utah National Guard also involves DSU and the veteran.
 The approval and funding process may take 6 - 8 weeks; therefore, we encourage applicants to complete required paperwork and be fully admitted as soon as possible.

-In order to receive Veteran Education Benefits, applicants will need to provide the DSU Veterans Student Services office with the most recent copy of their DD-214 (Military Discharge Orders), or an LES (Leave & Earnings Statement) if they are still on active duty.
+In order to receive Veteran Education Benefits, applicants will need to provide the DSU Veterans Student Services office with a copy of the VA Certificate of Eligibility, the most recent copy of their DD-214 (Military Discharge Orders), or an LES (Leave & Earnings Statement) if they are still on active duty.
+Dependents are not required to provide the DD-214 or LES.

 The Veterans Administration administers several education programs that can be used at DSU.
 These can be viewed by visiting the VA website, or click the links below for specific information on each program.